gtldhawalgandhi/quotes-app/README.md

 5. App must have proper logging enabled for both development and production
 6. App must not have any eslint errors/warnings (More on that below)

-# Quotes App

-1. Only registered users are allowed to use the app
-2. Only the owner can edit and delete their quotes
-3. Admin user can delete any quote and user
-4. There is exactly 1 admin user
-5. Admin user cannot delete itself
-6. While playing with the app set `fakeServer: true` inside `src/app/environments/environment.ts`
-7. While developing NodeJS app set `fakeServer: false` inside `src/app/environments/environment.ts`

 # Mandatory eslint rules